Petroklos/SOAP-JAXWS/README.md

 # SOAP-JAXWS
 A simple SOAP Service and Client, based on JAX-WS.
 Developed in Eclipse, using Java 1.8 (8) and WildFly 10.x

-## Description
-This repository contains a basic example of a SOAP web service and client implemented using Java's JAX-WS technology.
-The project is set up to work with Eclipse as the development environment and utilizes Java 1.8 and WildFly 10.x for server deployment.

 ## Server
 The server-side of this project demonstrates the creation of a SOAP web service.
 It follows the steps outlined in the tutorial: